-During 2018, Moneysupermarket.com Limited has continued to develop our processes and procedures to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+During 2020, Moneysupermarket.com Group PLC has continued to develop our processes and procedures to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

-- Embedding procurement strategy processes in supplier selection and contracting process
+- Embedding procurement strategy for supplier selection and the contracting process

-- Training employees directly involved in engaging suppliers on supplier sourcing, due diligence and contract management framework
+- Training employees directly involved in engaging suppliers on supplier sourcing, due diligence and contract management;

-- Segmenting our supply base according to risk and criticality and applying suitable on-boarding and contracting processes for each
+- Segmenting our supply base according to risk and criticality and applying suitable on-boarding and contracting processes for each; and

 Our Organisation and Business

-Moneysupermarket.com Limited operates price comparison websites.
-Our registered office is in Ewloe and we have approximately 430 employees, all of whom are based in the UK.
+Moneysupermarket.com Group plc is the holding company for a group of companies operating price comparison and editorial based websites.
+We have a premium listing on the London Stock Exchange.
+Our registered office is in Ewloe and we have approximately 770 employees in our Group, all of whom are based in the UK.

-We operate through our leading brands, MoneySuperMarket and TravelSupermarket and we are committed to providing customers with the services, tools and products they need to save and grow their money.
+We operate through our leading brands, MoneySuperMarket, MoneySavingExpert, TravelSupermarket and Decision Technologies and we are committed to providing customers with the services, tools and products they need to save and grow their money.

 We are committed to ensuring that there is no slavery, servitude, forced or compulsory human labour, abuse of power over vulnerable individuals, human trafficking or any other form of exploitation as contemplated by the Modern Slavery Act 2015.